Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Experiments and results

 \subsection{Higher expressive power leads to better calibration performance}

 To assess the link between expressive power and calibration for temperature-scaling based models, we train our PTS calibrators with an increasing number of nodes in the hidden layers on the Imagenet validation set.
 We compare calibration performance of our neural-network-based parameterization of the temperature to post-hoc calibrators with fixed temperature on the Imagenet test set.
-Fig. 1 illustrates that increasing the expressive power of temperature scaling (based on a single parameter) via a weighted ensembles of 3 temperatures (4 parameters) results in an improved ECE (53\% for ResNet152 trained on ImageNet), as previously demonstrated.
-When further increasing the expressive power of temperature-scaling based calibrators via a neural network, we find that the calibration error further decreases with a larger number of parameters until a plateau is reached (additional improvement in ECE of 49\% for ResNet152 trained on ImageNet).
-This illustrates that the performance of temperature-scaling based methods is limited by their inherent expressive power.
+Fig. 1 illustrates that increasing the expressive power of temperature scaling (based on a single parameter) via a weighted ensembles of 3 temperatures (4 parameters) results in an improved ECE (50\% for MobileNetV2 trained on ImageNet), as previously demonstrated.
+When further increasing the expressive power of temperature-scaling based calibrators via a neural network, we find that the calibration error further decreases with a larger number of parameters until a plateau is reached (additional improvement in ECE of 52\% for MobileNetV2 trained on ImageNet).
+We next evaluated the set of temperatures learnt by PTS for predictions from three different models on the Imagenet test set (Fig. \ref{fig:temps}).
+These temperatures span a wide range of values, which is in stark contrast to only 3 temperatures used in ETS, indicating that for ETS the ensemble of only 3 temperatures limits its calibration performance.\\ Taken together, this illustrates that the performance of conventional temperature-scaling based methods is limited by their inherent expressive power.